-The path to the two other temples had been blocked, so I have no photos of those sections.
+The path to the two other temples had been blocked, so I have no photos of these sections.
 We walked around the temple to its backside.
 The reliefs on the outer walls have been worn away and even the granite walls have been hollowed out by the waves and spray that for centuries during storms have washed over them and invaded the innermost parts of the structure.

 The five-story edifice towards the back is also known as the Somaskanda Temple.
 It is the highest structure in the complex and designed in a way that the first rays of the rising sun fall on the presiding deity of the temple, Shiva.
-Unfortunately the section was blocked off.
+Unfortunately, the section was blocked off.
 Visitors were earlier allowed to enter the premises through the gate here.
 It was possibly under repairs.

 Inside the east-facing temple, behind a broken Shiva Lingam on the wall lies a large Somaskanda.
 The Shiva Lingam inside is said to have sixteen faces.